For the second successive week the M1s ventured east to Norfolk, this time to face Norwich City.

 Overall, every single L3s player was on form today: MoM votes came in for Jasmine (great attacking play); Emma (fab defending); Louise (some great saves); Hayley (fantastic play throughout).
 It was Lauren Coates who won out – she was everywhere in her role as sweeper/centre half, totaling controlling the game, making brilliant connections.
 I’m afraid to report that I was voted LoM for being a little bit stroppy and having a potty mouth when “discussing” whether the ball (which went on to become City’s winning goal in the last second) had gone out of play.

 Another cracking week for the L4s.
-Laura had a staggering 37 players to organise, with half venturing off to st Ives and half playing the league game.
+Laura had a staggering thirty-seven players to organise, with half venturing off to St Ives and half playing the league game.

 The match started with a stark warning from Ania - there had been a worm invasion over night, potentially leading to ‘slippery conditions’ on the pitch.
-Luckily everyone took this on board with just the two injuries (neither of which have been thought to be worn-related!)
+Luckily everyone took this on board with just the two injuries (neither of which are thought to have been worn-related!)

 Enough about worms…

-The L4s are getting stronger with each game and put up a great fight against Cambridge City (3rd in the league).
-We had a strong first half ending 2-1 (with a lovely goal from Jess.
-The second half saw countless shots on goal, particularly from Jess - whose notable quote was ‘any chance we could move the goal a foot to the left?’
+The L4s are getting stronger with each game and put up a great fight against Cambridge City (third in the league).
+We had a strong first half, ending two-one (with a lovely goal from Jess).
+The second half saw countless shots on goal, particularly from Jess - whose notable quote was, ‘Any chance we could move the goal a foot to the left?’
 Unfortunately the umpires didn’t oblige.

 This game leaves us exactly in the middle of the league.
 There’s definitely a strong chance we can maintain our stamina and inch up over the next few games.